CleverTap/clevertap-xamarin/docs/DotNet MAUI/Usage-Android.md

 #### Setup
 1. Add `Xamarin.Firebase.Messaging` and `Xamarin.GooglePlayServices.Base` to the NuGet Packages.
 2. Add `google-services.json` file to your project.
 For more details, refer to [Firebase Cloud Messaging setup](https://docs.microsoft.com/en-us/xamarin/android/data-cloud/google-messaging/firebase-cloud-messaging).
 3. Create a class that extends `FirebaseMessagingService`.
-This class is responsible for creating a notification, recording push impressions and registering FCM token.
+This class is responsible for creating a notification and registering an FCM token.
 ```c#
 using Android.Util;
 using Firebase.Messaging;